FernandMX20/eleven-python-projects/README.md

-This is a series of projects or exercises on python, proposed on FreeCodeCamp
+This is a series of projects or exercises on Python, proposed on reeCodeCamp

 https://www.freecodecamp.org/news/python-projects-junior-developers/